elialgranti/geoswitch/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.1.2 =
+Bug fix: when IP cannot be found plugin correctly evaluates all cases and uses default empty case (if it exists), instead of not displaying anything.
+Implemented support for comma separated values in geoswitch_case code block.
+Previous version mentioned this feature in the Readme file, but it was not actually implemented.
 = 1.1.1 =
 Added setting to for user IP for debugging purposes and updated MaxMind Libraries.
 = 1.1.0 =